-Most colleges accept either the ACT or SAT, so you may be wondering “Is the ACT easier than the SAT?”
-It’s actually a common myth that the ACT is easier than the SAT.
+If you’re a high school student planning on going to college, you know you need to take either the ACT or SAT.
+Most colleges accept either the ACT or SAT, so that’s good.
+But you may be wondering “Is the ACT easier than the SAT?”
+It’s actually a common misconception that the ACT test is easier than the SAT test.
 In fact, the answer isn’t cut and dry.
 Here’s what you need to know about the standardized tests.

 Is the ACT Test Easier Than the SAT?

 When it comes to the difficulty between the ACT and SAT, it depends entirely on you and your strengths.
 The tests are very similar but also slightly different.
 You will want to read over each test carefully to see the differences.

 It’s also a good idea to consider taking a practice test of each and see which you perform better on your first go around.
 This will also give you a picture of your weaknesses and what you’ll have to study in the coming weeks.

 One of the major differences between the ACT and SAT is the math sections.
 While similar, they also test on different areas within the subject.
 The ACT, for example, tests on matrices, geometry, and trigonometry more often than the SAT.
 Meanwhile, the SAT will test more on algebra related questions.

 The SAT also provides you with formulas at the beginning of the math sections, but does not allow you to have a calculator for specific parts of the test.
 On the other hand, the ACT doesn’t give you the formulas.
 This will require you to memorize them, but you’ll be allowed to have a calculator on hand for any math section of the ACT.
 You’ll have to think carefully about where you excel in math.

 …And in Science

 The ACT has a science section while the SAT doesn’t.
 It actually tests on scientific language, rather than specific science subjects, but this requires knowledge of charts and graphs.
 Understanding scientific terms can also be super helpful to your overall score.